devture/matrix-corporal/docs/policy.md

 - `allowCustomUserAvatars` (`true` or `false`, defaults to `false`) - controls whether users are allowed to set custom avatar images.
 By default, users are created with the avatar image specified in the policy.
 Whether they're able to set a custom one by themselves later on is controlled by this flag.

+- `forbidRoomCreation` (`true` or `false`, defaults to `false`) - controls whether users are forbidden from creating rooms.
+The `forbidRoomCreation` [User policy field](#user-policy-fields) takes precedence over this.
+This is just a global default in case the user policy does not specify a value.

 ## User policy fields